BookFrontier

 Patrons, Philosophes, and Reformers in Eighteenth-century Europe

-Thomas Biskup, Benjamin Marschke, Andreas Pecar
+Thomas Biskup, Benjamin Marschke, Andreas Pečar

-Liverpool University Press · August 8, 2022
+Liverpool University Press · Print & ebook · August 8, 2022

-Reading lane: History / Modern / 18th Century
+Reading lane: 18th-Century History

 At a Glance